The Amplituhedron BCFW Triangulation: Structure of BCFW Cells

 \begin{proof} The computation is straightforward.
-The contribution of the $x_j(t)$ applications happens at the head of every chord, and thus according to the reverse order of these heads, which is $c'_k,\dots,c'_1$ as in~Definition~\ref{sigma}.
-At each head of a chord $c_l' = (i,i+1,j,j+1)$, the algorithm applies $x_{i+1}(v_l)$ and then~$x_j(w_l)$.
+The contribution of the $x_j(t)$ applications happens at the end of every chord, and thus according to the reverse order of these ends, which is $c'_k,\dots,c'_1$ as in~Definition~\ref{sigma}.
+At each end of a chord $c_l' = (i,i+1,j,j+1)$, the algorithm applies $x_{i+1}(v_l)$ and then~$x_j(w_l)$.
 These operations right-multiply $\sigma$ by $(i+1~~j)(j~~j+1) = (i+1~~j~~j+1)$, noting that these three indices are adjacent in~$N$ at that moment.
-Repeating for all chord heads, this yields the 3-cycles in the right half of the algorithmic permutation~$\sigma$.
+Repeating for all chord ends, this yields the 3-cycles in the right half of the algorithmic permutation~$\sigma$ of Definition~\ref{algorithmic}.

 For the 2-cycles, first assume that there are no sticky chords in~$D$.
-In this case, the applications of $y_j(t)$ happen at every head and tail of a chord according to their reverse order of occurrence along the diagram~$D$.
+In this case, the applications of $y_j(t)$ happen at every end and start of a chord according to their reverse order of occurrence along the diagram~$D$.
 This is indeed the order used in the definition of the terms $(p_m~q_m)$ in Definition~\ref{sigma}.
-At every tail of a chord $c_l = (i,i+1,j,j+1)$, an application of $y_i(u_l)$ contributes the left-factor $(i~~i+1)$.
-At every head the contribution of $y_{(i+1) \mi 1}(s_l)$ gives the left-factor $(i+1~~n)$ if $c_l$ is a top chord, and $(i+1~~i'+1)$ otherwise where $c_{h} = (i',i'+1,j',j'+1)$ is $c_l$'s parent.
-This gives the product of 2-cycles in the left half of the algorithmic permutation.
+At every start of a chord $c_l = (i,i+1,j,j+1)$, an application of $y_i(u_l)$ contributes the left-factor $(i~~i+1)$.
+At every end the contribution of $y_{(i+1) \mi 1}(s_l)$ gives the left-factor $(i+1~~n)$ if $c_l$ is a top chord, and $(i+1~~i'+1)$ otherwise where $c_{h} = (i',i'+1,j',j'+1)$ is $c_l$'s parent.
+This gives the product of 2-cycles in the left half of the algorithmic permutation in Definition~\ref{algorithmic}.